PablocFonseca/streamlit-aggrid/docs/Usage.rst

 Grid Customization
 ==================
 AgGrid can be customized in many ways, many options can be set using the `grid_options` parameter.
-`grid_options` is a dictionary used as a one-stop-shop to configure the grid.
+`grid_options` is a dictionary used as a "one stop shop" to configure the grid.
 Extensive documentation  is available at `AgGrid documentation <https://www.ag-grid.com/javascript-data-grid/grid-properties/>`_

 .. note::
     Not all `grid_options` are fully suppoerted by streamlit-aggrid.
-Not all use cases have been tested current implementation cover most common scenarios.
+Not all use cases have been tested.
+Current implementation cover most common scenarios.

 if `grid_options` is not set, AgGrid call will infer default options from the dataframe.
 However if it is set, at least `columnDefs` key must be